Battle of Salla (1939): The battle

+By 17 December the Finnish army had seven battalions opposing the Soviet 122nd and 88th Divisions west of Salla.
+By then Mannerheim created the Lapland Group under Kurt Martti Wallenius, covering the fighting from Salla to Petsamo.
+On 18 December, the northern Soviet thrust was stopped at Pelkosenniemi, and during a Finnish night attack, the Soviets panicked and fled all the way back to Raatikka, 10 mles northwest of Salla.
+On 20 December, the Soviet southern thrust was stopped outside Joutsijärvi, ending the threat to Kemijärvi.

 Soviet troops pushed the Finns up to the Kemijoki river, but were unable to break through the Finnish defences on the river.
 The Soviet supply lines were now 145 kilometers long.
 The Finns took advantage of the overstretched Soviet position by launching attacks with ski troops on the Soviet lines of communications.
 One third of Soviet troops were occupied guarding them.
 On 13 January, the Soviet 9th Army ordered the 122nd Division to retreat to the Märkäjärvi village.

 For the next two months the battle was a stalemate, apart from small skirmishes and exchanges of artillery fire.
 On 13 March, the last day of the war, the Soviets initiated a major fire preparation with artillery, aircraft and infantry weapons as part of a planned renewal of offensive operations towards Rovaniemi.
 The Scandinavian volunteers suffered their most casualty-intensive day of the war, with 10 killed and 30 wounded.

 Overall, Finnish casualties were 1,100 men, including 650 dead or missing.
 Scandinavian volunteer casualties were 33 dead, 50 wounded and 130 frostbitten.
 Soviet losses are estimated at 4,000.